 - Think energy efficient.

-Three of the top four remodeling projects on Remodeling Magazine's "Cost Versus Value" survey involve improvements to a house's curb-facing façade: adding a stone veneer, replacing a garage door and replacing the entry door.
+Three of the top four projects on Remodeling by JLC's cost vs value report involve improvements to a house's curb-facing facade: adding a stone veneer, replacing a garage door and replacing windows.

 What's the first thing most buyers look at when deciding whether to view a particular house?
 The number of bedrooms.
-Check your state, county or city requirements to be sure, but most areas only require a room to have an entry door and additional means of exiting (like a window or another door) to be classified as a "bedroom."
+Check your state, county or city requirements to be sure, but most areas only require a room to have an entry door and additional exit (like a window or another door) to be classified as a bedroom.

-Unlike some other remodeling projects, flooring prices vary greatly – ranging from $3 a square foot for carpet to $12 a square foot for hardwood floors.
+Unlike some other remodeling projects, flooring prices vary greatly.
+Prices range from $1 a square foot for laminate to $10 a square foot for hardwood floors.
 If you're thinking of selling in the next few years, then you'll want to think strategically about your home's future buyers.
-If you think that your neighborhood and house would be popular with young couples and families, then you may want to install hardwood floors, as these demographics prefer hardwood to carpet.
+If you think that your neighborhood and house would be popular with young couples and families, then you may want to install hardwood or similar flooring, as these demographics prefer that to carpet.

 HGTV reported that a bathroom remodel gave sellers a 102% return on investment.
 Repainting, replacing a bathroom's caulk or re-glazing an existing tub are easy weekend, DIY projects that can make a big difference.

 Most people's attics are full of items that should be donated, tossed or consolidated.
-Consider clearing yours out and turning it into something useful, like an office, bedroom or den.
+Consider clearing yours out and turning it into something useful, like an office, an extra bedroom or den.

 If you're in need of new appliances, consider investing in energy-efficient models, which could pay off when it comes time to resell and save you money on your energy bills in the meantime.